papanui/papanui/installation/README.md

         - Click on Add.
         - *New User Window* is displayed.
 Name: *Career* and accept Username: *career*.
 Click *OK*.
         - Click on *Change Users Password*.
 New Password: papanui Confirmation: papanui
-        - Leave Uncheckde *Don’t ask for password on login*.
+        - Leave Unchecked *Don’t ask for password on login*.
         - Click *OK*
         - Click on *Account type:* Click on *Change*.
 Select *Desktop user*.
         - Close